mixxxdj/manual/source/hardware/controllers/native_instruments_traktor_kontrol_s4_mk3.rst

 Mixxx 2.5+
 ^^^^^^^^^^

-Settings can be edited in the preference windows, under :guilabel:`Preferences` > :guilabel:`Controllers` > :guilabel:`YourController`.
+Settings can be edited in the preference windows, under :guilabel:`Preferences` > :guilabel:`Controllers` > :guilabel:`Traktor Kontrol S4 MK3 ...`.